SamanehDavoudi/samanehdavoudi.github.io/cv.md

 ## Hobbies

-Weightlifting with an experience as:
+Weightlifting with an experience as,
 2018-2019     “Fitness coach” at Rezaei-Majd wrestling academy, Tehran, Iran

 ## References